 If you or someone you know needs help, begin by listening without judgment.
 And check out the resources of the National Suicide Prevention Lifeline which is a national network of local crisis centers. https://suicidepreventionlifeline.org/

-Call for help now
+Call for help now for yourself or another

 If you need support right now, call the Suicide Prevention Lifeline at 1-800-273-8255.
 You can reach the Crisis Text Line by texting “START” to 741-741.